KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 ### 1.1 Evolution of Singapore’s Vehicle Ownership Policy

-Singapore is an island republic with an estimated land area of 735.6 square kilometres (KM2) (Singstat, 2024) and is ranked as the world’s third most densely populated country in 2024, with an average population density of 8,123/KM2 (Countries by population density: Countries by density 2024).
+Singapore is an island republic with an estimated land area of 735.6 square kilometres (KM2) and is ranked as the world’s third most densely populated country in 2024, with an average population density of 8,123/KM2 (Countries by population density: Countries by density 2024).
 As a land-scarce country, managing vehicle population while alleviating urban traffic congestion have been key priorities since Singapore’s independence.
 In her formative years, Singapore adopted a fiscal restraints approach to regulate vehicle population where various taxes were introduced.
-These included import duties, a lump sum registration fee, an Additional Registration Fee (ARF), as well as annual road taxes based on vehicle capacity (Phang, 1993).
+These included import duties, a lump sum registration fee, an Additional Registration Fee (ARF), as well as annual road taxes based on vehicle capacity.

-As ARF grew exponentially in the mid-1970s, the government introduced the Preferential Additional Registration Fee (PARF) scheme as a pre-emptive measure to deter existing owners from opting against replacing their cars as prevailing market conditions were unfavourable towards car replacement (Phang, 1993).
+As ARF grew exponentially in the mid-1970s, the government introduced the Preferential Additional Registration Fee (PARF) scheme as a pre-emptive measure to deter existing owners from opting against replacing their cars as prevailing market conditions were unfavourable towards car replacement.
 PARF offers an attractive rebate when owners opt to scrap their vehicle within ten years from registering a new car with the goal of incentivising car replacement while reducing the average age of cars on public roads.

 Although PARF was successful in reducing the average age of cars, it was not without its flaws.
 Rising ARFs, coupled with an appreciation to foreign currencies (e.g. Japanese Yen), as well as the lack of proportional adjustments to PARF rates throughout 1980s resulted in an inflated scrap car prices and unintended profits.
 In other words, vehicle owners were incentivised to purchase cheaper made cars for resale at higher scrap values instead.
 Despite government intervention through additional taxes on car consumption (e.g. petrol tax, road tax), doubling of car park fees in public housing estates as well as extending time restrictions during peak hours to the usage of popular roads (e.g. in the Central Business District), car ownership in Singapore continued to rise, highlighting distortions in existing policy.